Tahoe City Public Utility District

 Sewer collection, parks facilities, and recreation services are provided for the entire area of the District.
 Water service is provided in five separate systems and serves approximately half of the homes and businesses in the District.

 The boundaries of the District lie within both Placer and El Dorado Counties, extending from Emerald Bay to Dollar Hill, and along the Truckee River to the Nevada County line.
 The service area is very large, encompassing over 31 square miles.

 Tahoe City Public Utility District is governed by a five person elected Board of Directors.
 These Directors determine the policies and set the agenda for the District.
 The Board appoints a General Manager who oversees the day to day operations of the District.

 In addition, the Board forms special citizen advisory committees when complicated issues need more community outreach or focused study.

 Under the direction of General Manager Cindy Gustafson, 40 full time employees, and 30 seasonal employees provide the listed services.
 Employees serve in four departments: Utilities; Parks & Recreation; Engineering; and Governance and Support Services.

 The Annual Budget

 Tahoe City Public Utility District is on a calendar-year (January 1 - December 31) budget cycle.
 Each fall the Board of Directors adopts a budget that is used for the following year.
-The annual operating expense budget adopted for 2013 is $8,200,000 which is a 2.7% decrease from the 2012 budget.
-The capital budget for 2013 is $4,600,000 of capital budget and $2.0 million of this is grant funded.
+The annual operating expense budget adopted for 2014 is $8,700,000.
+The capital budget for 2014 is $9,100,000 and $3.5 million of this is grant funded.
 The balance of which is funded through district funds and loans.